UCLA-BD2K/ACCRs/README.md

 * **pandas**
 * **numpy**

+These scripts were developed by Sarah Spendlove.

 ## Verification
 Scripts for verifying a processed set of annotation documents are provided within the folder *Verification*.

+These scripts were developed by Clement Feyt.

 ## Additional Resources
 Please see also: